 Redundancy: 4 (varies based on configuration)

-3. Hosted Exchange – This system is the same as #2, but with several notable differences with Exchange in a hosted environment.
-The first is in cost – the provider takes care of your support/security, backups and software licensing, and provides it to you at a per-user monthly cost.
+3. Microsoft 365 – This core system is similar to #2, but with several notable differences with Exchange in a hosted environment.
+The first is in cost – Microsoft takes care of your support/security, backups and software licensing, and provides it to you at a per-user monthly cost.

 The second is uptime…with the multiple data centers and multiple copies of your data they have, uptime is typically stellar with a hosted product.
-There are notable outages in the past few years, specifically with Office 365, but even considering these, hosted Exchange has a better uptime record than your typical in-house managed server.
+Microsoft 365 has a better uptime record and security than your typical in-house managed server – there’s essentially zero reason to be running in-house Exchange these days.

-4. Google Apps – If you’ve ever used Gmail, you’ll feel right at home in Google Apps.
-Running either $50/year/user, or $5/user/month, Google Apps is the cost leader in the full-service hosted realm.
-Building upon their consumer offering with 25GB mailboxes, guaranteed service level agreement and various security and regulatory controls, Google Apps is a great solution for many firms.
+4. Google Workspace – If you’ve ever used Gmail, you’ll feel right at home in Google Workspace.
+Running either $50/year/user, or $5/user/month, Google Workspace is the cost leader in the full-service hosted realm.
+Building upon their consumer offering with 25GB mailboxes, guaranteed service level agreement and various security and regulatory controls, Google Workspace is a great solution for many firms.

 If you’re intent on using Outlook, Google Apps has a connector for Outlook, although this is a workaround that may aggravate some people.